OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:74

 > May those who fear You see me and be glad,
-> Because I wait for Your word.
+> Because I hope in Your word.

 ## Psalm 119:75

 > I know, Lord, that Your judgments are righteous,
-> And that You have afflicted me in faithfulness.
+> And that You have allowed me to face trials in faithfulness.

 ## Psalm 119:76